sbabovic/cytometRy/README.md

 ### Part I

 First you need to set your working directory.
-In Windows, this will look something like this (replace the path name with the folder which you'll use to store files for this tutorial, and be sure to replace the default back slash with a forward slash!)
+In Windows, this will look something like this (replace the path name with the folder you're using to store files for this tutorial, and be sure to replace the default back slash with a forward slash!):

     setwd("C:/Documents and Settings/username/My Documents/R tutorial")